-PASIPHAE staff actively participates in the postgraduate programme (MSc) of the Informatics Engineering department, which leads to a master’s diploma in “Applied Informatics & Multimedia”.
+PASIPHAE staff actively participates in the postgraduate programme (MSc) of the Electrical and Computer Engineering department, which leads to a master’s diploma in “Applied Informatics & Multimedia”.
 PASIPHAE is responsible for two optional/compulsory MSc modules, namely “wireless networks” and the “advanced topics in antennas and wireless propagation and measurements” ones, besides participating in the “computer networks” module that is a core module of the programme.
 All courses are taught in English, targeting in-depth theoretical analysis and laboratory-based experimentation in state-of-the-art areas of wireless telecommunications and their utilisation/exploitation by networked media.
 Short description of these modules is presented below.

 |Theory/Lab Sessions||5 hours/2 hours||Credits||7.5|